|

 Rather than trying to “fix” your emotions or eliminate uncomfortable thoughts, ACT teaches you to make space internally, challenge thoughts and reconnect with your true values.
 Working with the tool yourself or with a coach can:

 However I found the HEX format USELESS!
-So I made one that I find works much better: WORKING (ACT Model) (Made by me, Neil Morbey) W — Witness what’s happening
+So I made one that I find works much better: WORKING (ACT Model) (Made by me, Neil Morbey) W — What’s happening?

 R — Real Feelings